jamesjnadeau/jamesjnadeau.com/static/_content/reference/js_callback.md

-/*
+---
-Title: Ensure Javascript Callbacks
+title: Ensure Javascript Callbacks
-Description: Ensure there is a JS callback
+description: Ensure there is a JS callback
-Author: James Nadeau
-Date: 01/01/2014
+date: 01/01/2014
-*/
+---

 # Ensure there is callback